elandt/raid/README.md

 # raid

 This is a Django project that is being designed to assist in team selection for [Raid: Shadow Legends](https://raidshadowlegends.com/).
+The suggestion logic is based on in-game, user provided ratings that are taken from the game and manually updated in a database.
+At the time of creation, Raid: Shadow Legends did not have an API available to use to pull these ratings automatically.
+That being the case, all ratings should be considered stale by the time they are in the datebase due to the manual nature of the updates.

 ## Goals of the project